Who We Are

 Each of our students has access to their own computer

 This allows us to provide them with the best possible resources for their academic development.
-In addition, computer access is provided in both Tutoring before school and Study Hall after school so that our students always have a quiet place to finish up homework and to receive extra help from teachers.
+In addition, computer access is provided in Tutoring after school so that our students always have a quiet place to finish up homework and to receive extra help from teachers.

-Each student attends a Seminar Class, aimed at equipping them with life skills that will further their success
+Each student attends an AVID Class, aimed at equipping them with skills that will ensure their collegiate success

 We know that rigorous academics can only go so far if they aren’t accompanied by the right life skills and emotional development.
-That’s why we’ve developed a Seminar course focused on providing students with organizational skills such as checking grades, tracking academic progress, managing calendars, and keeping materials organized.
-In addition, it provides explicit instruction in skills such a conflict management, creating presentations, etiquette, financial literacy, goal setting, handling stress, hygiene, professional dress, public speaking, and researching colleges.
+That’s why we incorporate AVID (Advancement via Individual Determination), which provides students with organizational skills such as tracking academic progress, managing calendars, and keeping materials organized.
+In addition, we use restorative practices to grow skills such a conflict management, handling stress, and community building.
+This moves our school from being punitive, to restorative, allowing everyone to be heard and feel safe.

 Small Class Sizes